indygreg/PyOxidizer/pyoxy/docs/pyoxy_history.rst

   from the canonical Rust source code.
 This should make it easier to understand the fields in YAML configurations without having to consult Rust crate docs.
+* Release artifacts are now ``.tar.gz`` files and contain a ``COPYING`` file with licensing annotations.
+* The release mechanism for PyOxy is now streamlined, hopefully enabling faster releases going forward.

 0.1.0
 -----